 Who doesn’t love a good board game?!
-From the newer ones that have hit the shelves more recently to the good old classics we used to play ourselves as kids, there are so many to choose from.
+From the newer ones that have hit the shelves more recently to the good old classics we used to play as kids, there are so many to choose from.
 We are a family that love board games.
 We’re a competitive bunch.
-So we have listed our favourite family board games which would make an ideal Christmas present for any family this Christmas.
-Our 3 kids are aged 3, 8 and 11, and we like to find games that we can all play together.
+So we have listed our favourite family board games to play this Christmas.
+Our 3 kids are aged 4, 9 and 12, and we like to find games that we can all play together.
 We have listed the games suitable from the age of 3 up to fully grown adult.
-So here are our favourite family board games for Christmas 2018 and beyond.
+So here are our favourite family board games for Christmas 2019.
 Let us know your favourites in the comments below.

 Dinosaur Race -Orchard Toys

-We have to admit to being a huge fan of Orchard Toys, as they make learning fun.
+We are a huge fan of Orchard Toys, as they make learning fun.
 This one is great for encouraging little ones to take turns, perfect their counting and for their observation skills.
 It’s a competitive game where your dinosaur races against the others around the track.
 The winner gets a medal.
 We love it because even though it’s for younger kids, older ones can play too and there is no age advantage as its not skills based.